ZachJMoore/smart-kiln-hardware/README.md

 <br />

 All kilns are currently being strictly manually linked to your account while in the beta.
-If you have downloaded the SmartKiln app, created an account, setup your SmartKiln controller, and have all the appropriate hardware correctly assembled and attached to your kiln, you can follow the steps below:
+If you have downloaded the SmartKiln app, created an account, set up your SmartKiln controller, and have all the appropriate hardware correctly assembled and attached to your kiln, you can follow the steps below:

 - Login to the email you used for your account at SmartKiln
 - Compose an email to <a href="mailto:contact@smartkiln.net">contact@smartkiln.net</a>
 - Set the subject title to: `SmartKiln Link Request`
 - In the email body, please include the following in order
   - **Kiln UUID & ID Number**.
 Your kiln UUID can be found, from the directory you started the SmartKiln hardware app in, at the following file `app/storage/internal/Authentication/state.json`.
-In this file, your UUID and ID is under the the account section.
+In this file, your UUID and ID are under the account section.
 If there is no information in this section, your kiln has not connected to our servers yet and most likely is just not connected to a network, behind a firewall, or is incorrectly configured.
   - **User Account Identification**.
 You can find your account identification in the SmartKiln app settings.
 As of 10/3/2019, this information is listed in the top left.
-It will be in following format: "number"."Your Name", for example, "1.Smart Kiln".
+It will be in the following format: "number"."Your Name", for example, "1.Smart Kiln".

 After receiving this information, we will make the changes to your account on our end and will email you once this has been completed.
 You will be able to find your kiln listed in the SmartKiln app under the home page.
 If you don't immediately see it, try refreshing or restarting the app.